Depression and Possible Hormonal link

 Additional Treatments to Consider

-• Low Dose Naltrexone (LDN): Immunomodulatory and mood-stabilizing effects
+• Low Dose Naltrexone (LDN): Immunomodulatory, mood-stabilizing effects

 • Pregnenolone: Neurosteroid for mood, sleep, cognition